rutvik1012/Rating-App/README.md

 Click on stars to rate (1–5)

   Highlight selected stars

  Show selected rating below the stars

+**Useful for review sections, product ratings, or feedback forms.**